aexoden/rosa/README.md

 ## Prerequisites

-Rosa requires Boost to be installed on your system.
+Rosa requires Boost and LevelDB to be installed on your system.

 ## Building